Updated April 20, 2020.

-Hawaii – Stay at Home Order (pdf) in place.
+Hawaii – Stay at Home order (pdf) effective through at least 4/30.
 Auto Repair and Auto Supply deemed Essential Businesses.
 Permissibility of sales is unclear.

-Nevada – Auto Supply, Auto Repair and Tire Shops deemed Essential Businesses.
-NV Dept of Public Safety (pdf).
-Permissibility of sales is unclear.
-Language under non-essential businesses leaves some ambiguity as to online/delivery sales.
+Nevada – Statewide Stay at Home order expires 4/30.
+Auto Supply, Auto Repair and Tire Shops deemed Essential Businesses.
+NV Dept of Public Safety Information.
+Sales on a limited basis is permitted.

 Gallagher’s Coronavirus (COVID-19) Pandemic Preparedness site is an information hub that includes links to videos, compliance resources, FAQ’s, business continuity best practices, employee communication samples, and other guidance for HR and employee benefits.